raleel/cfi-srd-pt/0007_Game_System.md

 #### Exploration Rounds

-An Exploration Round represents five minutes of real time and allows the party to move at three times their Base Movement Rate (60 feet for humans and human-sized demi-humans, 45 feet for the smaller demi-human races).
-Exploration Rounds are typically used to measure movement in a dungeon, where it is important to maintain a high level of caution.
+An Exploration Round represents five minutes of real time and allows the party to move at three times their Base Movimento Rate (60 feet for humans and human-sized demi-humans, 45 feet for the smaller demi-human races).
+Exploration Rounds are typically used to measure Movimento in a dungeon, where it is important to maintain a high level of caution.
 The characters are moving slow, alert for traps and ambushes, and attempting to maintain Furtividade.
 This also assumes someone in the party is mapping.
 If no one is mapping, Exploration Rounds may be treated as one minute long.
 UCanto Exploration Rounds allows your Percepção rolls to be made without penalty, however, as normal, other penalties may apply.
 Enemies find it one grade more difficult to detect a party at exploration speeds unless you are uCanto light sources in areas of darkness (such as torches or lanterns), which would give you away.
 If characters decide to throw caution to the wind, you can move through the dungeon uCanto Combat Rounds.
 However, in this case, Percepção rolls are one grade harder, and enemies do not suffer a Percepção Penalty with regards to detecting the characters.
 Note that when uCanto a battle mat that reveals the entire dungeon to the players, or when the Games Master is drawing the dungeon out for them, it should **always** be assumed that the party is mapping, and therefore moving at exploration speed.

 #### Skill Time